Shake your family tree!

-In Cranberry, we have a good collection of 'how-to' books, to help the beginner get started with genealogy research.
+We have a good collection of 'how-to' books to help the beginner get started with genealogy research.
 But, if your family hails from Butler County, you are really in luck.
 We have southern Butler County cemetery books; a Cranberry cemetery book and histories of local families - many written and compiled by a family member and donated to the library.
-We also have a collection of resources published by our local Historical Society.
+We also have a collection of resources published by the Cranberry Township Historical Society.

-Now powered by Ancestry, this amazing collection consists of the following core data sets:
+Powered by Ancestry.com, the collection consists of the following core data sets:

 - U.S. Federal Censuses feature the original images of every extant federal census in the United States, from 1790 through 1940, with every-name indexes for all years.

 - Genealogy and local history books and directories deliver more than 40,000 family histories, local histories, city directories, and other books.

 - Revolutionary War records contains original images from pension and bounty land warrant application files help to identify more than 80,000 American Army, Navy, and Marine officers and enlisted men from the Revolutionary War era.

 - Freedman’s Bank Records, with more than 480,000 names of bank applicants, their dependents and heirs from 1865–1874, and full-page register views, offers valuable data that can provide important clues to tracing African American ancestors prior to and immediately after the U.S. Civil War.
 It is considered one of the most important resources for African-American genealogical research.

 - U.S. Serial Set records the memorials, petitions, and private relief actions made to the U.S. Congress back to 1789, with a total of more than 480,000 pages of information.

 - Periodical Source Index (PERSI) Archive (1800-2009), published by the Allen County Public Library, contains more than 2.3 million records covering both English and French periodicals published around the world since 1800.